florton/CMSI-370/Pandora vs Spotify writeup.md

 | 11 (R) |  | 2.66 | 1.38 | 0.35 |
 | 12 (K) |  | 2.21 | 0.29 | 0.35 |

 From here, I averaged the ratios for each task.
-These numbers are the the Spotify times divided by the Pandora times.
+These numbers are the Spotify times divided by the Pandora times.
 So the numbers signify Pandora is x times faster, and if the number is below one, then Pandora is 1/x times slower.

 | Subject # | Liking a Song Spotify/Pandora | Making a Station Spotify/Pandora | Play Beach Boys Spotify/Pandora | Follow Person/Band Spotify/Pandora |
 |------------|-------------------------------|----------------------------------|---------------------------------|------------------------------------|